dragoncoder047/schemascii/format.md

 To include component values, pin numbers, etc, somewhere in the drawing but not touching any wires or other components, you can write component values - these are formatted as the reference designator (same as in circuit) followed by a `:` and the value parameter (which stops at the first whitespace). *I usually put these in a "BOM section" below the circuit itself but you could also put them right next to the component.*

-For simple components, this is usually just a value rating.
+For simple components, this is usually just a value rating, but *without* the units (only the Metric prefix).
 For more specific components (mostly semiconductor devices) this is usually the part number.

 Examples: